jmacdonald/amp/documentation/pages/index.md

 Amp is inspired by [Vim](https://vim.sourceforge.io)'s modal approach to text editing, which is reflected in several of its default key bindings.
-That similarity aside, there are several philosophical differences.
+That similarity aside, there are several key differences.

 Above all else, Amp aims to _keep things as simple as possible_.
 There are already plenty of highly-configurable editors available.
 At its core, Amp aims